JennyCloud/Azure-Zero-to-Hero/Azure-RealWorld-Labs/Lab01-Hybrid-Connectivity/README.md

 | Troubleshooting & Diagnostics | Issue log and stepwise resolution documented above |
 | Security & Governance | Minimal exposure design using private IP and NSG rules |

-## 🧩 Professional Context
-This scenario mirrors MSP operations when onboarding a client’s on-prem data center to Azure.
-It proves capability in network design, IP planning, VPN configuration, and live troubleshooting under subscription constraints.

 ## 🧭 Lessons Learned
 - Always use **Static Standard** Public IPs for gateways.
 - `/27` is the minimum GatewaySubnet size.
 - Two connection objects (one per direction) ensure handshake success.
 - Bastion Developer is adequate for testing—connect sequentially.
 - Proper firewall and NSG rules are essential for cross-VNet traffic.

-## 📘 Reflection
-This lab taught me how to translate Azure networking theory into real deployments, debug complex VPN issues using PowerShell, and document results systematically — skills directly relevant to MSP and Azure Administrator roles.